 What You Need to Know about Perimenopause

-Symptoms of perimenopause can vary greatly, so it is often challenging for doctors to diagnose.
+Symptoms of perimenopause can vary greatly, so it is often challenging for providers to diagnose.
 This can lead to a confusing and frustrating time for women.
-That’s why we’ve mapped out what you need to know about perimenopause – and, what you can do to help manage your symptoms.
+That’s why we’ve mapped out what you need to know about perimenopause and what you can do to help manage your symptoms.
 We hope that learning more about this topic will help you feel more comfortable about what you may be going through.
-And remember, your Women’s Health CT provider is here to guide you and answer any of your questions!
-Let’s get started.
+And remember, your Women’s Health Connecticut provider is here to guide you and answer any of your questions.

-Symptoms of may include (not all women experience symptoms):
+Symptoms of perimenopause may include (not all women experience symptoms):

-- Heavy flow - higher estrogen levels can lead to a heavier flow.
+- Heavy flow – imbalanced hormone levels can lead to a heavier flow.

 - Disrupted sleep - middle of the night waking, having trouble falling asleep, waking early

 - Mood changes - new or increased feelings of anxiety, irritability or depression

 - Night sweats and hot flashes - a change in hormone levels can cause changes in our internal thermostat

 - Sore breasts - erratic estrogen levels can cause breast tenderness to occur

 - Headaches – premenstrual headaches can begin or increase during this time

 - Weight gain – the relatively high estrogen (as compared to lower progesterone) of early perimenopause makes gaining weight more likely